Research Labworks for MSc

 One project should be completed during the semester at one afternoon per week (4 CP).
 The experiments can be chosen from one of the following topics: optics, solid state physics, astronomy, computational physics, and material science.
 Depending on the specific conditions, one project can be done by either on or more students, in the latter case, with complementary tasks.

-Students who would like to take the Research Labwork in the summer semester 2024 please register immediately with the advanced lab course office or in Friedolin.
-The registration for the respective projects in the moodle list in this winter semester will start Wednesday, March 13th, 2024 at 10 am.
+Students who would like to take the Research Labwork in the winter semester 24/25 please register immediately with the advanced lab course office or in Friedolin.
+The registration for the respective projects in the moodle list in this winter semester will start Friday, September 27th, 2024 at 10 am.

-At the end of the winter semester students submit (at the very latest on 15.08.2024) their results in form of a scientific paper draft.
+At the end of the summer semester students submit (at the very latest on 26.01.2025) their results in form of a scientific poster.
+The presentation of the poster will be on February 05th, at the F-Praktikum (attendance is mandatory)

 The Organization of the research labwork is managed by the F-Praktikum office.
 For choosing a project, please contact us via physik.f-praktikum@uni-jena.de.
 Please do not send requests individually to project supervisors.